kumarvis/General-Reading/Books/Book-The_Richest_Man_Babylon.md

 ## **6. Show the compassion:**

-One should always have compassion towards injured, poor, needy etc. At the time help should be in reasonable limits.
+One should always have compassion towards injured, poor, needy etc. in thy reasonable limits.